 7. Use Writing to Your Advantage

-If you are reserved, you probably feel more comfortable communicating through writing than through talking.
+If you are reserved, you likely feel more comfortable communicating through creative writing than talking.

 8. Focus on Your Strengths

-While being reserved in a room full of talkative people may feel like a disadvantage, it doesn't have to be if you know how to play to your strengths.
+While being reserved in a room full of talkative people may feel like a disadvantage, it doesn't have to be when you play to your strengths.